Rounding it up

 5. Use financial apps

 With apps available for pretty much everything these days, it makes sense that there are countless personal finance apps out there to help you keep a tight budget by monitoring your spending.
 Apps like Mint work to track spending across all of your accounts versus your income.
-Or, you could use KOHO, which not only offers detailed categorization of your spending habits to more fully track your budgeting, but also has a RoundUp feature that sets aside spare change to be saved for later.
-Need a place to start?
-Try our ultimate budget template by entering your email at the bottom of this article!
+Or, you could use KOHO, which not only offers detailed categorization of your spending habits to fully track your budgeting, but also has a RoundUp feature that sets aside spare change to be saved for later.

 6. Don’t waste food

-$31 billion of food is wasted in Canada each year; can you afford to be a part of that problem?
 When you’re grocery shopping, avoid overbuying, especially perishable items that may go bad before you get a chance to eat them.
-By spending smartly on a mix of items with long shelf lives and fresh ingredients, you can not only spare yourself from wasting money, but you can help the broader problem of food waste.
+By spending smartly on a mix of items with longer shelf lives and fresh ingredients, you can not only spare yourself from wasting money, but you will ensure you’re eating healthier.

 7. Collaborate with roommates

-Having roommates in college is pretty much a necessity, so if you’re planning on doing college solo, you may be setting yourself up for a much more expensive ride.
-Of course, living with roommates can be a challenge in its own right, but the savings on housing make it well worth it.
-It’s key to go beyond just having roommates to cut down on housing costs though.
-Setting aside funds for food and house necessities like toiletries and cleaning supplies can be great for financial responsibility.
+Go beyond just having roommates to cut down on housing costs.
+Set aside funds for food and house necessities like toiletries and cleaning supplies so all your costs are divided equally.
 You could even consider a KOHO joint account designated for house expenses that everyone contributes to each month.
 That way house bills and joint food costs can be covered as a team.
 It’s always a challenge managing the personalities of roommates, especially when money is on the line, but creating communal expenses for the house where everyone has a stake can lead to big savings.

 8. Set aside funds for fun